BAMresearch/bam-masterdata/docs/explanations/parsing-structure.md

 ---

-## 5. Example explanatory question

-**“Why do we separate parsing from the rest of the transformation process, instead of doing it all in one step?”**
+## **“Why do we separate parsing from the rest of the transformation process, instead of doing it all in one step?”**

 **Answer:**
 Parsing deals with *syntax and structure*.
 Its job is to make sense of raw test files and produce objects that represent data in a clear way.
 Transformation, on the other hand, deals with *semantics and business logic*.
 It maps domain objects such as samples and test results into database entities according to rules, constraints, and relationships.